 Present Research: My research in the lab is focused on establishing a culture system that induces hematopoietic cell differentiation from Cynomolgus monkey iPSCs.
 In addition I am also working on the functional heterogeneity of human pluripotent stem cell derived endothelial progenitors.

-Personal Info: I celebrate my birthday on the 8th of January along with my husband.
+Personal Info: I celebrate my birthday the same day as my husband.
 I moved to Madison with my small family in 2011.
 Having lived in India, Germany and now in USA I have mastered the skill to communicate in 6 languages, though my German is no good at all.
 I love to dance, travel and I am looking forward to good memories here in the USA.

 HO SUN JUNG, PHD

 Research Interests: site specific integration using ZFN and CRISPR in Human Embryonic Stem cell

 ADITI MAJUMDER, Ph.D

 B.Sc (2010): University of Calcutta, India